Team-Based Learning (TBL)

 The TBL Difference

 TBL is a significant departure from how many students have been taught in school.
-Rather than receiving content in class and then going away to solve homework problems, the process is essentially reversed.
-Class time is used to solve problems and time outside the class is used to digest content.
+Rather than only receiving content in class and then going away to solve homework problems, the process is essentially reversed.
+Class time is also used to solve problems and time outside the class is used to reflect on the content.
 TBL is different from "flipping" the classroom by using the readiness assurance process.
 This is the real key to TBL's success.
 Coming to the classroom truly prepared to solve problems is what will keep our student on top of the material and be able to apply and retain what was learned.

 TBL uses modules.
 Modules are a collection of related topics that are best learned together and that build on prior knowledge.
 For each TBL module, a general process is followed that begins with (1) guided preparation, (2) assessment of readiness for class, and (3) application exercises that allow students to apply knowledge and skills in such a way that students learn to think critically and solve problems.

 Pre-class preparation can take many forms including pre-recorded presentations, specific reading assignments, and introductory problem sets.
 It all depends on the faculty member and the content to be learned.
 In general, an instructor will assign the pre-class material with appropriate learning objectives that guide you as to what needs to be accomplished before class begins.

 The expectation is you will understand important foundational concepts prior to coming to class so deeper learning can occur during class time.
 It is not the goal to have you master material before class, but rather have a solid fundamental understanding of the important concepts so those concepts can be applied during class.
 Of course, you can always work with your team or seek help from the instructor before class on those really tough topics.